Is Jesus a myth?

 But is there any way in which the information we have been given in the New Testament about Jesus is the result of pagan religious influences?
 Again, the accusation does not fit the facts.
 Two compelling reasons support this.
 To begin, the first pagan religion to include a resurrection account that we know of did not exist until the second century.
 As such, the pagan religious connections alleged to serve as the basis for the life and works of Jesus came after Jesus and the writing of the gospel accounts.

-Second, even if it could be proven that these pagan accounts existed before the earthly life of Jesus (and they cannot be proven), these similarities would not necessarily mean they were borrowed or copied.
+Second, even if it could be proven that these pagan accounts existed before the earthly life of Jesus (and that cannot be proven), these similarities would not necessarily mean they were borrowed or copied.
 The only way this could be proven would be to provide examples of specific connections that show the New Testament writers used specific pagan religious records in their narratives of the life of Jesus, something that cannot be shown based on existing evidence.

 All of these historical facts make a strong case that the Jesus of the New Testament lived, came to popularity during the time of Herod, was put to death on a Roman cross under the authority of Pilate, and that His followers taught that Jesus was alive again, quickly resulting in the spread of Christianity across the Roman Empire.